renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-voice-mode.md

 :::
 8. Optionally, add your **ElevenLabs API key** in the **ElevenLabs API Key** field.
 This makes more voices available for your AI responses.
-This key is saved as a [global variable](/configuration-global-variables) in Langflow and is accessible from any component or flow.
+This key is saved as a [global variable](/configuration-global-variables) in Aiexec and is accessible from any component or flow.
-9. In the **Preferred Language** menu, select your language for conversing with Langflow.
+9. In the **Preferred Language** menu, select your language for conversing with Aiexec.
 This option changes both the spoken conversation and the chat responses in the **Playground**.
 10. Talk into your microphone.
 The waveform in the voice mode pane should register your input, and the agent should respond in voice and in the **Playground**.